cirosantilli/linux-cheat/compile/library.md

 ### ldd

-list required shared libraries of an executable and if they can be found
+List required shared libraries of an executable and if they can be found.

-binutils package
+Binutils package.

-is a convenient subset of `readelf -d`
+Is a convenient subset of `readelf -d`

     ldd a.elf